yorkie-team/yorkie-js-sdk/README.md

 npm run build:proto
 ```

+### Precommit Hooks

+As part of this repo, we use [Husky](https://github.com/typicode/husky) to implement git hooks.
+We leverage the prepush hook to do below things:

+ - Automated code styling (using [Prettier](https://github.com/prettier/prettier))

 ### Test yorkie-js-sdk with Envoy, Yorkie and MongoDB.

 Start MongoDB, Yorkie and Envoy proxy in a terminal session.